Videos and podcasts

 But from your point of view, how important is it that the regulator takes on the banks and lenders on an issue like this?

-So, in the case of financial hardship, and mortgage stress in particular, on the National debt helpline, we know that we are seeing unprecedented levels of financial stress, and complexity and trauma in the people presenting to us on the front lines.
+So, in the case of financial hardship, and mortgage stress in particular, on the National Debt Helpline, we know that we are seeing unprecedented levels of financial stress, and complexity and trauma in the people presenting to us on the front lines.
 But that's not necessarily reflected - or what we're hearing from lenders is - that's not reflected in their data.

 So, there’s this huge disconnect.
 And so, for ASIC to be able to step into that gap and actually uncover the true nature of what's going on, they found that 35% of people are dropping out of the hardship application process.

 Well, that tells us something.
 You're having people who need help and who ask for help, but who, ultimately give up because the process is too hard.
 It's really concerning.
-So, I think it it really is serving such an important purpose in filling that information void, and just pulling out clear facts and data about a really complicated issue, in a way that no one else really can.
+So, I think it really is serving such an important purpose in filling that information void, and just pulling out clear facts and data about a really complicated issue, in a way that no one else really can.

 Siobhan Moran-McFarlane: Steph, thank you so much.
 It's been a pleasure.